beenlanced/ts_forecasting_project_dominion_energy_mw/README.md

 ### Problem

-Could we build a machine learning model to predict the energy consumption usage for Dominion Energy given multiple years worth of hourly Milliwatt hour consumption data?
+Could we build a machine learning model to predict the energy consumption usage for Dominion Energy given multiple years worth of hourly MW hour consumption data?

 #### My Proposed Solution

 I use a `eXtreme Gradient Boosting (XGBoost)` regression prediction model to forecast MW usage for Dominion data.
 I take advantage of the high accuracy and performance of XGBoost models for my predictor.
-I used the estimated energy consumption in Megawatts per 24 hour period per day from [Dominon Energy, Inc.](https://en.wikipedia.org/wiki/Dominion_Energy) between 2005-04-30 and 2018-01-02 as the data was freely available in Kaggle.
+I used the estimated energy consumption in MW per 24 hour period per day from [Dominon Energy, Inc.](https://en.wikipedia.org/wiki/Dominion_Energy) between 2005-04-30 and 2018-01-02 as the data was freely available in Kaggle.

 I used a couple of Python Jupyter notebooks to perform data analysis, feature engineering, and Machine Learning model development.
 In my data analysis, I noticed that there were outliers in the MW hour data that would reduce my ML model accuracy because the outliers would mislead the model during training.
 As a result, I used Tukey Box plot whiskers (high and low) to filter out outliers.